WilliamJPriest/GO-CLI-Checklist/readme.md

 3. After the build phase type go install

-4. to run program type checklist into your terminal
+4. to run the program type checklist

 5. Ta Da, everything should be working.